(No ratings)

 Thyroid problems are often long-term conditions that require some form of treatment.
 With regular monitoring and medication, many people with thyroid problems are able to lead active and fulfilling lives.

-Dr. Stephen I. Stone, MD graduated from Rosalind Franklin University of Medicine and Science, Chicago Medical School in 2010.
+Dr. Stephen Isaac Stone, MD graduated from Rosalind Franklin University of Medicine and Science, Chicago Medical School in 2010.
 He completed residency at Children's Hospital of Wisconsin.
-He is certified by the Board Certification: Pediatrics/Pediatric Endocrinology and has a state license in Missouri.
+He is certified by the Pediatrics Pediatric Endocrinology and has a state license in Missouri.

 Medical School: Rosalind Franklin University of Medicine and Science, Chicago Medical School (2010)